Rafael Leão: 2024–26: Later years and departure

-On 6 January 2025 Leão won the 2024 Supercoppa Italiana against rivals Inter Milan, under the new coach, Sergio Conceição (who replaced Paulo Fonseca). after coming on as a substitute, he created both winning goals in an eventual 3–2 comeback victory, securing his second trophy with AC Milan.
+On 6 January 2025, Leão won the 2024–25 Supercoppa Italiana against rivals Inter Milan, under the new coach, Sérgio Conceição (who replaced Paulo Fonseca), after coming on as a substitute, he created both winning goals in an eventual 3–2 comeback victory, securing his second trophy with AC Milan.
+However, despite an initial improvement, his inconsistencies returned.
+Over the following months, it was reported that he had fallen out of favour with Conceição, leading him to be benched for Milan's final matches of the season, where on 29 May, they were defeated by Bologna in the Coppa Italia final and also finished eighth-place in Serie A, failing to qualify for any European competition.